 Experimental results

 The tests were carried out in accordance with [2] on the basis of VTM-7.0.
-Results of the tests for method 12 are correspondingly shown in Table 1
+Results of the tests for methods 1, 2, and 3 are correspondingly shown in Table 1 to 3.
+In addition, a combined test (test 4) of method 1 and method 3 are performed.
+The obtained results for test 4 are presented in Table 4.

 Table 1.
 Method 1 simulation results for AI, RA and LDB